laravel-streams/streams-ui/docs/introduction.md

 ---
 title: Introduction
-intro: Streams UI is a [Composer package](https://packagist.org/packages/anomaly/streams-platform) that serves as the official UI for Streams.
+intro: Streams UI
 ---

-## Builders

-## Forms
+Streams UI is a [Composer package](https://packagist.org/packages/anomaly/streams-platform) that serves as the official UI for Streams.